SCullman/BC-Expand/readme.md

 Both fields are defined as `Table Relation`s to the contact table.
 That contact table, which is part of Busines Central, has a property `LookupPageID` which is set to `Page5052.Contact List`.

 This page needs to be published as web service with the service name `Contact`.
-Afterward the metadata has changed.
+Afterward, the metadata has changed.
 It doesn't not only contains the entity type Contact, but it also adds navigation properties to the entity type ContactRelation:

 ```xml
 <EntityType Name="ContactRelation">